JuliaLogging/TensorBoardLogger.jl/README.md

 **TensorBoardLogger.jl** is a native library for logging arbitrary data to [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard), extending Julia's standard Logging framework.
+It can also be used to deserialize TensoBoard's `.proto` files.

 Many ideas are taken from [UniversalTensorBoard](https://github.com/oxinabox/UniversalTensorBoard.jl) and from [TensorBoardX](https://tensorboardx.readthedocs.io/en/latest/).
 It is based on